zulip/zulip/docs/production/upgrade-or-modify.md

 ### Upgrading from Ubuntu 18.04 Bionic to 20.04 Focal

-1. Upgrade your server to the latest Zulip release (at least 3.0, which adds support for Ubuntu Focal).
+1. Upgrade your server to the latest Zulip `3.x` or `4.x` release (at least 3.0, which adds support for Ubuntu 20.04).
+You can only upgrade to Zulip 5.0 and newer after completing this process, since newer releases don't support Ubuntu 18.04.

 2. As the Zulip user, stop the Zulip server and run the following to back up the system: